Kyrou, Kostin score 2 apiece in 2nd as Blues top Coyotes 7-4 - WHIZ News

 Blues: Play at Vegas on Wednesday.
 They have not opened with three straight on the road since 2006.

 Coyotes: Host the Edmonton Oilers and two-time NHL MVP Connor McDavid on Wednesday.
-McDavid was the unanimous winner of Hart Trophy in 2021.
+McDavid was the unanimous winner of the 2021 Hart Trophy.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports